wade-cheng/wade-cheng.github.io/src/garden/daily-driver-issues.typ

 Additionally, some issues have been fixed.

+- I had to manually reenable some ghostscript extension for imagemagick to get conversion to images to work, even though the insecure version of ghostscript wasn't on my machine.

 - My firefox tabs flickered when running my mouse along the top of the screen.
 I recorded the video below:

   #html.video(height: 50, controls: true)[